knetikmedia/knetikcloud-java-client/docs/BRERuleEngineTriggersApi.md

 Create a trigger

 Customer added triggers will not be fired automatically or have rules associated with them by default.
 Custom rules must be added to get use from the trigger and it must then be fired from the outside.
-See the Bre Event services
+See the Bre Event services. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; BRE_RULE_ENGINE_TRIGGERS_ADMIN

 ### Example
 ```java